NVIDIA/modulus/README.md

 Users can leverage the extensive PyTorch ecosystem, including its libraries and tools, while benefiting from Modulus's specialized capabilities for physics-ML.
 This seamless integration ensures that users can quickly adopt Modulus without a steep learning curve.

+For more information, refer [Converting PyTorch Models to Modulus Models](https://docs.nvidia.com/deeplearning/modulus/modulus-core/api/modulus.models.html#converting-pytorch-models-to-modulus-models)

 ### Easy Customization and Extension
 Modulus is designed to be highly extensible, allowing users to add new functionality with minimal effort.
 The framework provides Pythonic APIs for defining new physics models, geometries, and constraints, making it easy to extend its capabilities to new use cases.
-The adaptability of Modulus is further enhanced by key features such as [ONNX support](https://docs.nvidia.com/deeplearning/modulus/modulus-core/api/modulus.deploy.html) for flexible model deployment, robust [logging utilities](https://docs.nvidia.com/deeplearning/modulus/modulus-core/api/modulus.launch.logging.html) for streamlined error handling, and efficient [checkpointing](https://docs.nvidia.com/deeplearning/modulus/modulus-core/api/modulus.launch.utils.html#module-modulus.launch.utils.checkpoint) to save valuable training time.
+The adaptability of Modulus is further enhanced by key features such as [ONNX support](https://docs.nvidia.com/deeplearning/modulus/modulus-core/api/modulus.deploy.html) for flexible model deployment, robust [logging utilities](https://docs.nvidia.com/deeplearning/modulus/modulus-core/api/modulus.launch.logging.html) for streamlined error handling, and efficient [checkpointing](https://docs.nvidia.com/deeplearning/modulus/modulus-core/api/modulus.launch.utils.html#module-modulus.launch.utils.checkpoint) to simplify model loading and saving.

 This extensibility ensures that Modulus can adapt to the evolving needs of researchers and engineers, facilitating the development of innovative solutions in the field of physics-ML

-You can write new neural network layers in Python using the Modulus API or PyTorch and NumPy-based libraries

 Detailed information on features and capabilities can be found in the [Modulus documentation](https://docs.nvidia.com/modulus/index.html#core).